niwciu/ENCRYPTED_BIN_CREATOR/README.md

-# 🔒 bin_creator – Encrypted BIN File Generator for Embedded Devices
+# 🔒 encrypt-bin: Encrypted BIN File Generator for Embedded Devices

-**bin_creator** is a lightweight, flexible Python CLI tool for generating encrypted binary firmware files.
+**encrypt-bin** is a lightweight, flexible Python CLI tool for generating encrypted binary firmware files.
 It supports configuration through parameter files (`requirements.txt`) and AES-128-CBC encryption compatible with Tiny-AES-C.

 This project is part of whole ecosystem that contain this encrypted bin file generator, update tool for embedded devices and custom tiny bootloader (consume less than 4kB of flash).